Body Corporate & Strata Inspection App

 Step 1: Set up the inspection.
 Enter the complex name, address, body corporate number or strata plan reference, and the inspection date.
 InspectPro creates a structured report with sections for each common area — you can use the default layout or customise sections to match the specific complex.
 For large complexes, you can create separate sections for each building, level, or wing.

 Step 2: Systematic walkthrough.
 Work through the complex methodically, starting with the roof and exterior and moving through each common area.
-For each defect or maintenance item you identify, capture a photo, annotate it to highlight the specific issue, and add a description with your assessment of urgency.
+For each defect or maintenance item you identify, capture a photo, add a comment to document the specific issue, and add a description with your assessment of urgency.
 Common findings include: cracked or ponding roof membranes, peeling or weathered exterior coatings, concrete spalling on balconies and car park structures, corroded handrails and balustrades, fire system components past their service date, water staining indicating leaks in risers or roof penetrations, trip hazards in common corridors, and non-compliant or damaged safety features.